Core Scientific Target of Unusually High Options Trading (NASDAQ:CORZ)

-Core Scientific, Inc. (NASDAQ:CORZ – Get Free Report) saw unusually large options trading activity on Friday.
-Investors bought 30,153 call options on the stock.
-This represents an increase of approximately 75% compared to the average volume of 17,256 call options.
+Core Scientific, Inc. (NASDAQ:CORZ – Get Free Report) was the recipient of unusually large options trading on Friday.
+Stock traders bought 30,153 call options on the stock.
+This is an increase of 75% compared to the average daily volume of 17,256 call options.

-CORZ has been the subject of a number of recent analyst reports.
-LADENBURG THALM/SH SH reiterated a “buy” rating and set a $14.50 target price on shares of Core Scientific in a research report on Tuesday.
-BTIG Research lifted their price target on shares of Core Scientific from $10.00 to $15.00 and gave the stock a “buy” rating in a research report on Wednesday, June 26th.
-Finally, HC Wainwright lifted their price target on shares of Core Scientific from $5.00 to $11.00 and gave the stock a “buy” rating in a research report on Tuesday, June 25th.
+Several equities analysts recently issued reports on CORZ shares.
+BTIG Research boosted their price target on Core Scientific from $10.00 to $15.00 and gave the company a “buy” rating in a research report on Wednesday, June 26th.
+LADENBURG THALM/SH SH reiterated a “buy” rating and set a $14.50 target price on shares of Core Scientific in a research report on Tuesday, July 2nd.
+Finally, HC Wainwright boosted their target price on Core Scientific from $5.00 to $11.00 and gave the stock a “buy” rating in a research report on Tuesday, June 25th.

-Core Scientific (NASDAQ:CORZ – Get Free Report) last released its quarterly earnings data on Wednesday, May 8th.
-The company reported $0.19 earnings per share for the quarter, topping the consensus estimate of $0.05 by $0.14.
-The firm had revenue of $179.29 million for the quarter, compared to the consensus estimate of $139.60 million.
-Equities research analysts predict that Core Scientific will post -0.8 EPS for the current fiscal year.
+Core Scientific (NASDAQ:CORZ – Get Free Report) last released its quarterly earnings results on Wednesday, May 8th.
+The company reported $0.19 earnings per share for the quarter, topping analysts’ consensus estimates of $0.05 by $0.14.
+The firm had revenue of $179.29 million during the quarter, compared to analyst estimates of $139.60 million.
+On average, equities analysts expect that Core Scientific will post -0.8 EPS for the current year.

-In other news, insider Todd M. Duchene sold 3,770 shares of the stock in a transaction on Thursday, June 13th.
-The shares were sold at an average price of $9.99, for a total transaction of $37,662.30.
-Following the transaction, the insider now owns 393,428 shares in the company, valued at approximately $3,930,345.72.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In other Core Scientific news, insider Todd M. Duchene sold 3,770 shares of the stock in a transaction on Thursday, June 13th.
-The shares were sold at an average price of $9.99, for a total value of $37,662.30.
+In other Core Scientific news, insider Todd M. Duchene sold 3,770 shares of Core Scientific stock in a transaction dated Thursday, June 13th.
+The stock was sold at an average price of $9.99, for a total transaction of $37,662.30.
 Following the completion of the sale, the insider now directly owns 393,428 shares of the company’s stock, valued at approximately $3,930,345.72.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, insider Todd M. Duchene sold 7,321 shares of the stock in a transaction on Tuesday, June 25th.
-The shares were sold at an average price of $9.39, for a total transaction of $68,744.19.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, insider Todd M. Duchene sold 3,770 shares of the business’s stock in a transaction dated Thursday, June 13th.
+The stock was sold at an average price of $9.99, for a total value of $37,662.30.
+Following the completion of the sale, the insider now directly owns 393,428 shares of the company’s stock, valued at approximately $3,930,345.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Todd M. Duchene sold 7,321 shares of the business’s stock in a transaction dated Tuesday, June 25th.
+The shares were sold at an average price of $9.39, for a total value of $68,744.19.
 Following the completion of the sale, the insider now directly owns 359,877 shares of the company’s stock, valued at $3,379,245.03.
 The disclosure for this sale can be found here.

 Institutional Investors Weigh In On Core Scientific

-Large investors have recently made changes to their positions in the stock.
-Aspect Partners LLC bought a new position in shares of Core Scientific during the 1st quarter worth approximately $29,000.
-Hexagon Capital Partners LLC bought a new position in shares of Core Scientific in the first quarter valued at $34,000.
-Lindbrook Capital LLC bought a new position in shares of Core Scientific in the first quarter valued at $65,000.
-Fiduciary Alliance LLC bought a new position in shares of Core Scientific in the first quarter valued at $84,000.
-Finally, Dorsey & Whitney Trust CO LLC bought a new position in shares of Core Scientific in the first quarter valued at $122,000.
+A number of institutional investors and hedge funds have recently modified their holdings of the company.
+Barings LLC purchased a new stake in Core Scientific in the 1st quarter valued at approximately $36,515,000.
+Vanguard Group Inc. purchased a new stake in Core Scientific in the 1st quarter valued at approximately $21,973,000.
+Kensico Capital Management Corp purchased a new stake in Core Scientific in the 1st quarter valued at approximately $18,513,000.
+Vident Advisory LLC purchased a new stake in Core Scientific in the 1st quarter valued at approximately $4,047,000.
+Finally, Blair William & Co.
+IL purchased a new stake in Core Scientific in the 1st quarter valued at approximately $1,156,000.

 About Core Scientific